-- Vivariums are big enough for an African Pygmy Hedgehog to live in comfortable, the Vivexotic Reptihome Maxi Vivarium is well over 3 feet long (115 cm) and nearly 2 feet wide (51 cm);
+- Vivariums are big enough for an hedgehog to live in comfortable, the Vivexotic Reptihome Maxi Vivarium is well over 3 feet long (115 cm) and nearly 2 feet wide (51 cm);

 - Vivariums are easy to clean, the Vivexotic Reptihome Maxi has clips to separate the different parts of the Vivarium, making it easier to clean;

-- Vivariums have easy access so it’s easy to take the African Pygmy Hedgehog out as well as making it easier to remove or add items.
-The Vivexotic Reptihome Maxi has a lid on top, which is opened to get to the pygmy hedgehog;
+- Vivariums have easy access so it’s easy to take the hedgehog out as well as making it easier to remove or add items.
+The Vivexotic Reptihome Maxi has a lid on top, which is opened to get to the hedgehog;

-- Vivariums need to have a GOOD heating source when background temperatures are lower, for the Vivexotic Reptihome Maxi, a heat lamp (ceramic heat emitter) can be used to keep the Pygmy Hedgehog warm.
+- Vivariums need to have a GOOD heating source when background temperatures are lower, for the Vivexotic Reptihome Maxi, a heat lamp (ceramic heat emitter) can be used to keep the hedgehog warm.

 These are the Top 3 Vivarium Cabinet Combos for 2020: